 The whole area feels like a mini-Amsterdam, and for me, is easily one of the best things to do in Rotterdam.
 Just make sure to take some comfy shoes, you’ll be walking a lot.

 This beautiful botanical garden is a green oasis amidst the city of Rotterdam.

 It’s a great place for a lazy stroll, a yummy picnic, or just to get away from the hustle and bustle (which I love to do).
 You can join one of the guided walking tours to learn more about the garden if you want, but I totally think you should just wander at your own pace.

 12.)
 Wander through Witte de Withstraat

-That being said, I’ve heard people describe it as a bit ‘try too hard’ now and no longer has the same vibe it once had.
-Whatever the case, it’s worthwhile you making up your own mind and seeing it for yourself.
+That being said, I’ve heard people describe it as a bit ‘try too hard’ now and it no longer has the same vibe it once had.
+Whatever the case, it’s worthwhile for you to make up your own mind and see it for yourself.